Your Beliefs Might be Holding You Back from Happiness

 2. Events.
 Events can greatly impact our lives and cause us to form beliefs, sometimes even unconsciously, that affect our view of the world and ourselves.

 From our wedding day, to the birth of a child, to a traumatic event in our lives.
-These life moments can affect us in positive or negative ways.
-But what we do with these events can redirect the course of our lives in either meaningful or purposeful ways—or send us down the dark and lonely alley of demise.
+These major life moments can affect us in both positive and negative ways.
+It’s what we do with these events that can redirect the trajectory of our lives in either meaningful or purposeful ways—or send us down the dark and lonely alley of demise.

-This doesn’t mean we deny pain and suffering.
-Rather we must ask, “How can I shift my perspective and create meaning and purpose from my experiences.
+This doesn’t mean we should deny our pain and suffering.
+Rather, we must ask, “How can I shift my perspective and create meaning and purpose from my experiences.
 How can I grow in new ways?”

-I have a colleague/friend, Ashlee, who has encountered immense tragedy and suffering in her life.
+I have a colleague and friend, Ashlee, who has encountered immense tragedy in her life.
 In July of 2015, her daughter Kate was killed in an ATV accident.
 This event caused Ashlee to suffer the worst kind of pain imaginable.
 And it’s a pain I know she still lives with daily, and deals with moment to moment.

 Being a life-long learner is directly related to a person’s success in life.
 For years, I’ve read every self-empowerment book I can get my hands on.
 And it’s a habit that hasn’t gone unnoticed by the people in my life, including one particularly judgmental “friend.”

-Well, what this “friend” didn’t know is that I with every book I read, I was strengthening a secret weapon: Knowledge is potential power, especially when I take that knowledge and use it to elevate my life.
+Well, what this “friend” didn’t know is that with every book I read, I strengthen a secret weapon: my knowledge.
+It is potential power, especially so when I take that knowledge and use it to elevate my life.